remarkablemark/remarkablemark.github.io/_posts/2021/2021-03-02-benchmark-eslint-rules.md

 Sometimes [ESLint](https://eslint.org/) can take a while a run, especially if you have a lot of rules and files.
 So how do you benchmark how long each rule takes?

-With the [`TIMING`](https://eslint.org/docs/1.0.0/developer-guide/working-with-rules#per-rule-performance) environment variable, ESLint tracks the performance of individual rules.
+With the environment variable [`TIMING`](https://eslint.org/docs/1.0.0/developer-guide/working-with-rules#per-rule-performance), ESLint tracks the performance of individual rules.

 So instead of running ESLint like: